Skip to content

 select * from snowflake.mytable;

-This example will modify data in a "foreign table" inside your Postgres database, note that rowid_column option is mandatory for data modify:
+This example will modify data in a "foreign table" inside your Postgres database, note that rowid_column option is required for data modify:

 1